2005 Mongolian presidential election: Background

+The MDC was dissolved in December 2004, following internal disagreements and disputes over nominations for the 2005 presidential election.

 Candidates

+According to the 1992 Constitution of Mongolia, only political parties with parliamentary representation can nominate a candidate for presidential elections.
+Prior to the 2005 election, there were five political parties represented in the State Great Khural.
+Out of the five parties, only the Civil Will–Republican Party didn't nominate a candidate.

-Four candidates stood in the 2005 presidential election.
-The Mongolian People's Revolutionary Party candidate was the former Prime Minister and current speaker of the parliament of Mongolia Nambaryn Enkhbayar.
+Candidate nominations opened on 22 March 2005.
+Ultimately, the General Election Commission (GEC) registered four candidates for the 2005 presidential election.
+The MPRP candidate was former Prime Minister and incumbent Chairman of the State Great Khural Nambaryn Enkhbayar.
 Enkhbayar had been chairman of the MPRP since 1997 and was regarded as the clear favourite in the election.
-He said that he would increase foreign investment and continue to liberalise the economy to try and address poverty in Mongolia.
+Prior to his nomination by the MPRP, Enkhbayar was widely covered by the Mongolian media, with a negative tone from various citizen movements dominating the coverage.
+He ran on a platform to increase foreign investment and continue liberalising the economy to address poverty in Mongolia.

-His main rival was Mendsaikhany Enkhsaikhan of the Democratic party.
-He got support from anti-communists and called for lower taxes for business and subsidies for poorer families.
-However he was disadvantaged by divisions within the Democratic party.
+Enkhbayar's main rival was former prime minister Mendsaikhany Enkhsaikhan of the Democratic Party (DP).
+Enkhsaikhan received support from anti-communists and called for lower taxes for businesses and subsidies for poorer families.
+However, he was disadvantaged by divisions within the DP after securing nomination in the party's primaries.

-The other two candidates were Bazarsad Jargalsaikhan of the Mongolian Republican Party and Badarchiin Erdenebat of the Motherland Party.
-Jargalsaikhan was one of richest people in Mongolia and said that he could put his business skills to use as President.
-Erdenebat called for a referendum to be held to increase the powers of the President.
+The other two candidates were Bazarsadyn Jargalsaikhan of the Mongolian Republican Party and Badarchiin Erdenebat of the Motherland Party (MLP).
+Jargalsaikhan was one of the richest people in Mongolia and said that he could put his business skills to use as president.
+Erdenebat called for a referendum to expand the powers of the President.
+The Mongolian Traditional United Party, an extra-parliamentary party, expressed its support for Erdenebat and the MLP.